-After dropping him an introductory email, Adventure Brewing’s brewer Isaac Bengtsson offered to take Eric and I around his facility.
-I have seen my fair share of breweries both big and small, but touring Adventure, made me realize how much effort and passion goes into the finished product.
+After dropping him an introductory email, Adventure Brewing’s brewer Isaac Bengteson offered to take Eric and I around his facility.
+I have seen my fair share of breweries both big and small, but touring Adventure made me rediscover my love for the passion that goes into the finished product.

-Founded in January 2016 by Issac and his head brewmaster from Oregon, Adventure Brewing is what happens when ex-pats who love Quito want to enter the booming industry of craft brewing.
-Craft Beer has exploded in Ecuador.
-Seen as a status symbol by the upper classes, around 75 different breweries competed in Ecuador’s nationwide beer competition in 2016.
-Issac told me that the majority of breweries are in the northern, wealthy side of the city and that taking your date for a glass of “American Style IPA” was a classy move – I like your style Quito.
+Founded in January 2016 by Issac and his head brewmaster from Oregon, Adventure Brewing is what happens when two Quito loving ex-pats want to enter the booming industry of craft brewing.
+Craft Beer has exploded in Ecuador, seen as a status symbol by the upper classes.
+Around 75 different breweries competed in Ecuador’s nationwide beer competition in 2016.
+Issac told me that the majority of breweries are in the northern, wealthy side of the city and that taking your date for a glass of “American Style IPA” was a classy move—I like your style Quito.

 Adventure Brewing is not located in the affluent section of town.
-The space is located in historic Old Town, towards the south.
+The space is located in historic Old Town, to the south.
 The location was picked with intention, a mix of travelers and middle class Ecuadorians.
-It’s important to Issac to keep his beers affordable—$3.50 a pint—so locals and travelers alike can expand their palates and try something new.
+It’s important to Issac to keep his beers on the upper end of affordable—$3.50 USD a pint—so locals and travelers alike can expand their palates and try something new.
 He admits it’s hard to get your average Ecuadorian interested in craft beer—the most popular beer is Pilsener brand lager; it’s awful, I’ve tried it—but Issac and the team are up for the challenge.

-The brewing facilities are located inside of a colonial style home west of La Ronda street.
+The brewing facilities are located inside of a colonial home west of La Ronda street.
 The house is typical for the area, both in the number of sprawling rooms and the general state of dilapidation.
-Issac told us that they had to kick out the majority of the seedy characters who where squatting there before, with the exception of a family with school-age daughters who live upstairs and look after the place.
+Issac told us after they purchased the house they removed a number of people who where squatting, with the exception of a family with school-age daughters who live upstairs and look after the place.
 Every room used by the brewery went through major renovations before it could be used for production.
 The floor of the room which holds the fermentation vats had to be enforced with materials scavenged from the upper floor of the house.
-The cool room for storing hops was another DIY marvel: the entire room was coated in Styrofoam with an AC until blasting from the top of the doorway.
-It’s clear that these guys aren’t amateur home brewers.
+The cold room for storing hops was another DIY marvel: the entire room was coated in Styrofoam with an AC until blasting from the top of the doorway.
+It’s clear that these guys aren’t you’re average amateur home brewers.

-All this hard work would be for nothing if the beer wasn’t any good.
-Thankfully, their beer is great!
+The most pressing question remaining for Issac was this: is it any good?
+Thankfully, yes!
 The best I’ve had in the country so far, sorry Bandido Brewing.
 If you are ever in Quito you must come and try for yourself.
 You can currently drink their beers at Community Hostel in Old Town but they will be opening up a Brewpub located around the corner shortly with an amazing sounding menu and new beers.
 I want to thank Isaac for an amazing tour and helping us start our trip off right!

 Hefeweizen / 5% / 15 IBUs